lit/lit/README.md

 When a template is rendered it is cloned along with the part metadata.
 Values are set via `setAttribute()` and `textContent`.
 Some state is stored on the container to indicate that a template was already rendered there.
 Subsequent renders use that state to update only the parts, not the entire template instance.

+### Rough Algorithm

+#### `html`:

+1. `html` is invoked with `strings` and `values`.

+    `strings` are the literal parts as a `TemplateStringsArray`.
+The same instance is returned for every evaluation of a template literal.

+2. Look up a cached template keyed by `strings`, otherwise

+3. Create a new template:

+     1. Join `strings` with a special marker, `{{}}`.
+This creates a template string that looks like a Polymer template with empty expressions.

+     2. Create a new `<template>` element and set it's `innerHTML` to the tempalte string.

+     3. Crawl the `<template>` looking for expressions and remember their location by index in `Part` objects.
+Text-content expressions create new empty text nodes which are used as placeholders.

+6. Return a `TemplateResult` with the template and the values.

+#### `TemplateResult.renderTo(container)`:

+1. Look for an existing `TemplateInstance` on `container`

+2. If an instance exists, check that it's from the same `Template` as this `TemplateResult`

+3. If the instance from the same `Template`, remove it's content from `container`

+4. If an instance doesn't exist, create on from the `Template`:

+    1. Clone the `Template`'s `<template>` contents.

+    2. Iterate through the cloned nodes and create new "instance parts" for nodes that have `Part`s.
+An "instance part" is just a {part, node} record.

+5. Update.
+For every `Part`:

+    1. If it's an attribute part, build up an attibute value then set the attribute.

+    2. If it's a node part, get the value (trampoline thunks, render nested templates, etc), then either append a document fragment or set the `textContent`.

+6. If this is the first render, append the result DOM to `container`.

 ## Use in Components

 HTML template coule easily be the basis for component rendering, similar to JSX in React.
 A component base class can call an instance method that returns a `TemplateResult` and then apply it to the shadow root: